jimenarioja/jimenarioja/README.md

 # Hi, I'm Jimena

-I'm a Statistics student at the **University of Valladolid**, and currently expanding my skills in **Artificial Intelligence** and **Spark** at **Universidad Isabel I**.
+I'm a Statistics student at the **University of Valladolid**, and currently expanding my skills in **Artificial Intelligence** and **Spark** at **Isabel I University**.

-I’m passionate about everything data-related — from building solid data pipelines to understanding the math behind machine learning.
-I'm always learning, always building, and always pushing myself a bit further.
+I’m passionate about everything data-related, from building solid data pipelines to understanding the math behind Machine Learning.
+I'm always learning, building, and pushing myself a bit further.

 ---